worldsayshi/pokemon-coding-challenge/pokemon-challenge-backend/README.md

     'This usually means that there are asynchronous operations that weren't stopped in your tests.
 Consider running Jest with `--detectOpenHandles` to troubleshoot this issue.
     Waiting for the debugger to disconnect..."

+# Technical design considerations
+- Internal data structure is exposed in a "loosely coupled" way
+    - The Pokemon type in pokemon.entity is used both as a means for setting up the schema as well as providing the type for the pokemon.controller.
+    - This means that the database schema is coupled with the rest api.
+    - However, if there is a future need for the api and the db schema to diverge this can easily be changed without notifying consumers internally by using different types in the controller and the repository.
+So the coupling is thus of a loose kind.